 “In the context of a contractor facing an IR35 inquiry, taking reasonable care constitutes acquiring independent legal advice,” Valentine explains.
 “So you would assume that the same is implied in this instance for the public sector client.

-“The ESS tool doesn’t go into enough detail to be viewed as equivalent to legal advice.
+“The CEST tool doesn’t go into enough detail to be viewed as equivalent to legal advice.
 As it stands, it’s merely a simple question and answer tool.
 It looks like a 1980’s adventure book where you flick through the pages and answer multiple choice questions until you get to the end.”

 - Whilst it examines the contract, it doesn’t fully assess the ongoing working practices